PostHog/posthog.com/contents/blog/the-posthog-array-1-41-0.md

 You won’t see any UI changes as a result of this change — persons will still have their own Persons & Groups section on the sidebar, for example — but you will notice results are a lot (up to 400%!) faster for any queries involving persons, groups or events.
 This is a massive change, so be sure to [read the full announcement for more info](/blog/persons-on-events).

 > **Note:** As a result of putting persons on events we now have to be strict about identified and unidentified users.
 Now, only anonymous users can be aliased into other users - meaning that once you call `identify` on a user, you can no longer alias the user into another identified user.
-Because of that, we recommend double checking your `identify` and `alias` calls.
+Because of that, we recommend double checking your `identify` and `alias` calls and following advice above [how to upgrade a self-hosted instance to 1.41.0](/blog/the-posthog-array-1-41-0).

 ### New: Count of events per user